top of page

 Katie Holloway

-Katie is a first year doctoral student in the Department of Educational Psychology at the University of Texas at San Antonio.
+Katie is a doctoral student in the Department of Educational Psychology at the University of Texas at San Antonio.
 She earned a Bachelor of Science degree from Texas A&M University in Interdisciplinary Education with a focus in Special Education, and a Master of Education from the University of Texas at San Antonio in Educational Psychology with a focus in behavior assessment and intervention.
 Her research focuses on the use of applied behavior analysis (ABA) as treatment for young children at-risk for autism.

 Cha Yong Patterson